mgoeminne/scalagit/README.md

 on the version of Git you installed on your computer (the Git API sometimes subtly changes over time).

 It also means that Scala-git only exposes a subset of all the features provided by Git.
-In particular, no write operations are possible currently, and read operation mainly aims to provide a clear representation of a Git repository.
+In particular, no write operations are possible currently, and read operations mainly aim to provide a clear representation of a Git repository.
 Operations are added when I need them, so feel free to propose a patch for supporting your own required features.

 Most operations retrieve stream of data, which allows you to only wait until Git retrieves the information you are interested in.